alexbfree/thesis/src/chapter-1.md

 9. A lack of HDR demand from individuals
 10. A lack of HDR demand from organisations
 11. A lack of interoperability
-12. Insufficietn machine understanding of human data.
+12. Insufficient machine understanding of human data.

 To begin to address these obstacles, seven insights are offered that could seed future research and innovation towards tackling these obstacles: